Zik1w/ReaperStuff/README.md

 # ReaperStuff
- personal playground for reaper scripting
+ personal playground for reaper scripting.
+Many thanks to the Reaper community and ReaScript team!